Invisible Keto

 • 1 cup water (or enough to come ~¾ up vegetables)

-• 1 tablespoon lard (or butter, bacon fat, or tallow)
+• 1 tablespoon Lard (or butter, bacon fat, or tallow)

 • 3 tablespoons unsalted butter